discourse/discourse-media-events/README.md

   * [pause](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/pause_event)
   * [ended](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/ended_event)
 * The events are captured and broadcast using `appEvents` and the prefix `discourse-media:` e.g. `discourse-media:video:play` or `discourse-media:audio:pause`.
-* The `target` element which fired the event is captured, as well as the post and topic ID, and the list of sources for the media tag.
+* The post and topic ID that the media is playing in is captured, as well as the media source and the filename of the source.